 Typical male pattern baldness usually starts as light hair loss that begins to fall from the front corners of the forehead, or the temples, and in a single bald spot on the crown of the head.
 Others can experience heavy hair loss at the temples that cause a v-shape in the form of a widow’s peak.
 Male-pattern baldness and receding hairlines can sometimes signal the beginning stages of going completely bald.
 This can happen quickly or take years to occur after the beginning symptoms of a receding hairline start to show.

 Receding Hairlines in Women

 While women are more likely to experience lighter hair thinning all over the scalp rather than in heavy, concentrated areas, patches, or bald spots, alopecia areata does affect women, and many develop receding hairlines.
-Frontal fibrosing alopecia and traction alopecia are just two conditions that cause male-pattern baldness-type hair loss on the front and on the sides of the scalp, but that are diagnosed mainly in women rather than men.
+Frontal fibrosing alopecia and traction alopecia are just two conditions that cause male-pattern baldness-type hair loss on the front and the sides of the scalp, but that are diagnosed mainly in women rather than men.

 Other reasons for receding hairlines in women are numerous and include pregnancy and other hormonal changes, menopause, thyroid problems, anemia, anorexia nervosa and bulimia, ovarian tumors, adrenal gland tumors, and thyroid problems.
-Stress is another cause of hair loss, as well as trichotillomania—an obsessive-compulsive mental disorder where the patient rips his or her own scalp or body hairs out.
+Stress is another cause of hair loss, as well as trichotillomania—an obsessive-compulsive mental disorder where the patient rips his or her scalp or body hair out.